mountaineerbr/shellChatGPT/README.md

 Create a new API key or use an existing one to set the environmental variable `$GROQ_API_KEY`.
 Run the script with `option --groq`.

+#### Groq Whisper STT

+Groq API has got the speech-to-text model "whisper-large-v3", which can be used in the stand-alone STT mode  with command line option -w, or as the default STT engine in chat mode.

+Check the [configuration file](.chatgpt.conf) to set Groq Whisper STT.

+#### Groq TTS

+Groq also offers the text-to-speech model "playai-tts".
+This model can be used in the stand-alone TTS mode of command line option -z, or set up as the preferred chat TTS engine.

+Check the [configuration file](.chatgpt.conf) to set Groq TTS.

 ### Anthropic